-- (01) 'Administrative law judge' means a person appointed under G.S.
+- 1 (01) 'Administrative law judge' means a person appointed under G.S.
 7A-752, 7A-753, or 7A-757. - (1) 'Agency' means any agency, institution, board, commission, bureau, department, division, council, member of the Council of State, or officer of the State government of the State of North Carolina but does not include any agency in the legislative or judicial branch of the State government; and does not include counties, cities, towns, villages, other municipal corporations or political subdivisions of the State or any agencies of such subdivisions, or local boards of education, other local public districts, units or bodies of any kind, or private corporations created by act of the General Assembly. an agency or an officer in the executive branch of the government of this State and includes the Council of State, the Governor's Office, a board, a commission, a department, a division, a council, and any other unit of government in the executive branch.
-A local unit of government is not an agency. - (1a) 'Adopt' means to take final action to create, amend, or repeal a rule.
+A local unit of government is not an agency. - (1a) 'Adopt' means to take final action to create, amend, or repeal a rule. - (1b) 'Codifier of Rules' means the Chief Administrative Law Judge of the Office of Administrative Hearings or a designated representative of the Chief Administrative Law Judge. - (1c) 'Commission' means the Rules Review Commission. - (2) 'Contested case' means an administrative proceeding pursuant to this Chapter to resolve a dispute between an agency and another person that involves the person's rights, duties, or privileges, including licensing or the levy of a monetary penalty.
+'Contested case' does not include rule-making, declaratory rulings, or the award or denial of a scholarship or grant. - (2a) 'Effective'means that a valid rule has been filed as required by G.S.
+150B-59 and, if applicable, that the time specified in that section has elapsed.
+A rule that is effective is enforceable to the extent permitted by law. - (2b) 'Hearing officer' means a person or group of persons designated by an agency that is subject to Article 3A of this Chapter to preside in a contested case hearing conducted under that Article. - (3) 'License' means any certificate, permit or other evidence, by whatever name called, of a right or privilege to engage in any activity, except licenses issued under Chapter 20 and Subchapter I of Chapter 105 of the General Statutes and occupational licenses. - (4) 'Licensing' means any administrative action issuing, failing to issue, suspending, or revoking a license or occupational license.
+'Licensing' does not include controversies over whether an examination was fair or whether the applicant passed the examination. - (4a) 'Occupational license' means any certificate, permit, or other evidence, by whatever name called, of a right of or privilege to engage in a

-'Codifier of Rules' means the Chief Administrative Law Judge of the 1 (1b) 2 Office of Administrative Hearings or a designated representative of the 3 Chief Administrative Law Judge.
-'Commission' means the Rules Review Commission.
-4 (1c) 5 'Contested case' means an administrative proceeding pursuant to this (2) 6 Chapter to resolve a dispute between an agency and another person 7 that involves the person's rights, duties, or privileges, including licensing or the levy of a monetary penalty.
-'Contested case' does not 8 9 include rule-making, declaratory rulings, or the award or denial of a 10 scholarship or grant.
-'Effective'means that a valid rule has been filed as required by G.S.
-11 (2a) 12 150B-59 and, if applicable, that the time specified in that section has 13 elapsed.
-A rule that is effective is enforceable to the extent permitted 14 by law.
-15 (2b)'Hearing officer' means a person or group of persons designated by an 16 agency that is subject to Article 3A of this Chapter to preside in a 17 contested case hearing conducted under that Article.
-18 (2c) 'Law' means an enactment of the General Assembly.
-'License' means any certificate, permit or other evidence, by whatever 19 (3) 20 name called, of a right or privilege to engage in any activity, except 21 licenses issued under Chapter 20 and Subchapter I of Chapter 105 of the General Statutes and occupational licenses.
-22 'Licensing' means any administrative action issuing, failing to issue, 23 (4) 24 suspending, or revoking a license or occupational license.
-'Licensing' does not include controversies over whether an examination was fair 25 or whether the applicant passed the examination.
-26 27 'Occupational license' means any certificate, permit, or other evidence, (4a) by whatever name called, of a right of privilege to engage in a 28 29 profession, occupation, or field of endeavor that is issued by an 30 occupational licensing agency.
-31 (4b) 'Occupational licensing agency' means any board, commission, 32 committee or other agency of the State of North Carolina which is 33 established for the primary purpose of regulating the entry of persons 34 into, and/or the conduct of persons within a particular profession, 35 occupation or field of endeavor, and which is authorized to issue and 36 revoke licenses.
-'Occupational licensing agency' does not include State 37 agencies or departments which may as only a part of their regular 38 function issue permits or licenses.
-39 (5) 'Party' means any person or agency named or admitted as a party or properly seeking as of right to be admitted as a party and includes the 40 41 agency as appropriate.
-This subdivision does not permit an agency that 42 makes a final decision, or an officer or employee of the agency, to petition for initial judicial review of that decision.
+- profession, occupation, or field of endeavor that is issued by an occupational licensing agency.